Help! HSBC Rejected My Contractor Mortgage Application!

 What about mortgages based on my self-employed status?

-But drawing large dividends isn’t how most contractors operate.
+Drawing large dividends isn't how most contractors operate.
 They keep dividend drawings low for tax purposes, a fact that bypasses in-branch advisors.

 That's not to say that all High Street lenders are so dismissive.
 Some offer types of contractor mortgages and made them easy to access, by comparison.